RefractionsLabel/refractionslabel/src/lib/_content/insights/60-character-insights-title-test-letter-limit-website-blog-1-16-11.md

 ---
-title: 60 character insights title test letter limit website blog 1
+title: 60 character insights title test letter limit
 date: 2025-11-16T07:08:00.000+00:00
 description: "Getting your head around the complex nature of music royalties can be one of the most confusing aspects of launching a record label, but it is